materialsvirtuallab/pymatgen-analysis-diffusion/README.rst

 Major Update (v2021.3.5)
 ========================

 From v2021.3.5 onwards, pymatgen-diffusion is now release as pymatgen-analysis-diffusion on PyPI.
+It should be imported via `pymatgen.analysis.diffusion` instead `pymatgen_diffusion`.

 Features (non-exhaustive!)
 ==========================